khimo/khimo.github.io/bli-guides/bli-pro-user-guide.md

 </div>
 <br>

-Access restrictions regarding which zones are able for being controlled could be set from the selection of an specific _BLI_ user.
-This means that all accounts will share same zone access restrictions than the selected user.
-Zone access restriction could be modified in
+Access restrictions regarding which zones will be able to be controlled could be set from the selection of a specific _BLI_ user.
+This means that all accounts will share the same zone access restrictions as the selected user.
+Zone access restriction could be modified in the
 [Interfaces](#interfaces) page.

-To access remotely to your installation through _BLApp_, remote access must be enabled in the application.
+To remotely access your installation through _BLApp_, remote access must be enabled in the application.

 At the bottom of this page, a list with the current remote users is displayed.